pastagang/pastagang/london/brand/readme.md

 Having recently visited ICLC and discovered all the different TOPLAPs out there in the world, I am reminded of my hatred of acronyms.
 I don't think we should use an acronym.
 I still don't know what TOPLAP stands for and hopefully I never will.

+EDIT: Unfortunately I found out what it stands for almost immediately after posting this. fuck you all

 <br>

 ---